Tuesday, March 26, 2019

 Card 12 (from pack 3)

 I knew nothing about the Tigers merry-go-round until pulling this card.
-I come from a city that is known for its carousels (and why the local Triple A team is called the "Rumble Ponies").
+I come from a city that is known for its carousels (and why the local Double A team is called the "Rumble Ponies").

 Rejected cards: Ty Cobb, 150 years of fun; Mike Trout, 150 years of fun.
 (Yup I picked a merry-go-round over two all-time greats).